 In most personal injury claims, the injuries sustained by the victim are accidental and caused by negligence.
 Unfortunately, with assault and battery personal injury claims, the damages sustained are no accident.
-These conflicts stems from an intentional act of harming someone without their consent.
+These conflicts stem from an intentional act of harming someone without their consent.

 Assault and battery personal injury claims are very serious and often mean that the victim has experienced serious physical and/or emotional pain as a result.
 A personal injury claim is a small way we can help remedy that pain and give victims the opportunity to recover from these traumatic experiences.
 A victim can file a claim against the attacker for intentionally inflicting the harm of battery, assault, or both.